top of page

 The single study approach is carried out if the person in charge of a business and/or activity is planning to carry out 1 (one) type of business and/or activity whose development and/or supervision authority is under 1 (one) ministry, non-ministerial government agency, provincial regional apparatus organization, or regency/regional/city apparatus organization.

-The area study approach is carried out by the area manager as the person in charge of a business and/or activity planning to carry out more than 1 (one) business and/or activity that will be carried out by entrepreneurs in the area, located in a single zone development plan area, which has obtained a zoning and area management in accordance with the provisions of laws and regulations.
+The area study approach is carried out by the area manager as the person in charge of a business and/or activity planning to carry out more than 1 (one) business and/or activity that will be carried out by entrepreneurs in the area, located in a single zone development plan area, which has obtained a zoning and area management in accordance with laws and regulations.

 • the results of the AMDAL assessment authority screening;